DrPhilippBillion/1R_ShipmentTracking/README.md

 # 1R_ShipmentTracking
-This repository contains information on the requirements and implementation of the ONE Record shioment tracking API.
-It is basis for the Air Cargo industry commitment on ONE Record, Level 1
+This repository contains information on the requirements and implementation of the ONE Record shipment tracking API.
+It is basis for the Air Cargo industry commitment on ONE Record, Level 1, which is presumably to be implemented in late 2023.

 ## Objective
 The purpose of this document is to provide a guideline for implementing an open ONE Record API with the purpose of shipment-based tracking throughout the supply chain.